 25 Easy South Indian Food Recipes

 India is a place of diversity, and we believe in unity in diversity.
 Different parts have different specialty foods, but other people love them equally.
-I'm a huge fan of our South Indian foods.
+I'm a massive fan of our South Indian food.

 South Indian foods have a distinct flavor that differentiates them from other cuisines.
-There is a tanginess in the preparation of this cuisine.
-The taste of spices also differs from those used for North Indian Cuisine.
+The flavor profile of this cuisine is tangy.
+The use and taste of spices also differ from those used for North Indian cuisine.

-For example, Mustard seeds, curry leaves, and tamarind are major spices in South Indian food, whereas for North Indian flavor, we use cumin seeds, ginger, and garlic.
-Also, the food is not very heavy and rich like our Punjabi cuisine, nor is it very light.
+For example, Mustard seeds, curry leaves, and tamarind are major spices in South Indian food, whereas for North Indian flavor, we use cumin seeds, ginger, garlic, and other ground spices.
+Also, South Indian food is not as heavy and rich as North Indian food, e.g., Punjabi cuisine.
+Coconut milk is widely used in South Indian cuisine instead of dairy milk.
+Here, the use of dairy and cream is limited to a minimum.

-When we say South Indian food, the most common and popular are idli, vada, and dosa.
+When we say South Indian food, the most common and popular are idli (steamed rice and lentil cakes), vada (fried lentil fritters), and dosa (crepes).
 These items are also great street foods.
 In Mumbai, every corner has South Indian street-side vendors selling these South Indian breakfast items.

 The neighboring states always influence their food habits.
-So Mumbai has also accepted and loved the flavor of its neighboring states.
+So, Mumbai has also accepted and loved the flavor of its neighboring states.
 In the North, the influence gradually decreases.
-Very rarely will you find any South Indian Food stalls selling Medu Vada Idli Sambar and chutney.
+Very rarely will you find any South Indian Food stalls selling Medu Vada, Idlis, Sambar, and chutney.
 But they are increasing nowadays.
-Dosa is widely accepted in almost all parts, but again, the authentic taste is also important.
+Dosa is widely accepted in almost all parts of India, but the authentic taste is also important.

 How healthy is South Indian food?